 For 12 days in Japan, we thought we did a great job on spending.
 Yes, we could have been a little more frugal, but we also saw and did A LOT!
-But, in 12 days, we spent less than $100/day per person while in Japan!
+But, in 12 days, the total cost of our trip to Japan came out to less than $100/day per person!
 The crazy thing is, we did this without really trying to budget.
 I mean, we were aware of our spending, but we still enjoyed our time.
 You can definitely do it for way less.
 We definitely splurged here and there.
 We had a luxury hotel stay with a private onsen in Takayama, enjoyed a nice hida beef meal, drank some craft beers, but we counter-balanced those with a few nights in some hostels.
 Traveling is all about balance.
 Overall, we think a reasonable budget for Japan is between $50-100/day.

 Tips for visiting Japan on a budget

 7-eleven is one of the greatest things you’ll ever find in Japan.
 It’s not like it is in the states.
 Well it is, but 10x better!
 You can find everything you need at 7-eleven for cheap!
 For most of our breakfasts, we would just grab some onigri (Japanese rice balls) and coffee and were on our way!
 We saved a lot of money by buying our drinks at 7-eleven as opposed to buying at restaurants or coffee shops.
 7-eleven is open 24/7 too, so it’s super easy to pop in late at night or in the morning.
 This is also where we used the ATMs to get our Japanese Yen.